arnie12a/War-Card-Game/README.md

 # War-Card-Game
-war card game written with unorganized code
+code for the war card game